Biarchetype analysis: simultaneous learning of observations and features based on extremes: Abstract

 \section{Abstract}

-A new exploratory technique called biarchetype analysis is defined.
-We extend archetype analysis to find the archetypes of both observations and features simultaneously.
-The idea of this new unsupervised machine learning tool is to represent observations and features by instances of pure types (biarchetypes) that can be easily interpreted as they are mixtures of observations and features.
-Furthermore, the observations and features are expressed as mixtures of the biarchetypes, which also helps understand the structure of the data.
+We introduce a novel exploratory technique, termed biarchetype analysis, which extends archetype analysis to simultaneously identify archetypes of both observations and features.
+This innovative unsupervised machine learning tool aims to represent observations and features through instances of pure types, or biarchetypes, which are easily interpretable as they embody mixtures of observations and features.
+Furthermore, the observations and features are expressed as mixtures of the biarchetypes, which makes the structure of the data easier to understand.
 We propose an algorithm to solve biarchetype analysis.
-We show that biarchetype analysis offers advantages over biclustering, especially in terms of interpretability.
-This is because byarchetypes are extreme instances as opposed to the centroids returned by biclustering, which favors human understanding.
-Biarchetype analysis is applied to several machine learning problems to illustrate its usefulness.
-The source code and examples both in R and Python are available at \url{https://github.com/aleixalcacer/JA-BIAA}.
+Although clustering is not the primary aim of this technique, biarchetype analysis is demonstrated to offer significant advantages over biclustering methods, particularly in terms of interpretability.
+This is attributed to biarchetypes being extreme instances, in contrast to the centroids produced by biclustering, which inherently enhances human comprehension.
+The application of biarchetype analysis across various machine learning challenges underscores its value, and both the source code and examples are readily accessible in R and Python at \url{https://github.com/aleixalcacer/JA-BIAA}.

 \keywords{ Archetype analysis, biclustering, prototype, unsupervised learning. }